Woman shot by police at condemned home near Gathering Place had ongoing dispute with city

 Burke has been involved in multiple disturbances at the home, police reported, and she has a history of threatening responding officers.

-The officers returned 16 minutes later upon another call from neighbors and attempted to talk with Burke.
-About 40 minutes later she was seen with a revolver that she allegedly pointed at an officer, police reported.
+The officers returned to the house 16 minutes later after another call from neighbors and attempted to talk with Burke.
+About 40 minutes later, she pointed a revolver at an officer, police reported.

-Taking positions of cover, the officers continued to watch Burke and attempted to talk with her over the next hour though she was "incoherent and screaming" while going in and out of the home, sometimes armed and other times unarmed, the release states.
+Taking cover, the officers continued to watch Burke and attempted to talk with her over the next hour even though she was "incoherent and screaming" while going in and out of the house, sometimes armed and other times unarmed, the release states.

-An officer posted in a neighbor's garage saw Burke holding a gun on the second-story back deck of her former home about 7:40 p.m. and fired shots, perceiving that Burke's "actions were putting people in grave danger," the release states.
+An officer who was watching from a neighbor's garage saw Burke holding a gun on the second-story back deck of the house about 7:40 p.m. and fired shots, perceiving that Burke's "actions were putting people in grave danger," the release states.

-The home backs up to the Midland Valley Trail on the east side of the Gathering Place.
-Police closed down the pedestrian and bicycle trail for a short time during the standoff though park operations continued as normal.
+The house backs up to the Midland Valley Trail on the east side of the Gathering Place.
+Police closed the pedestrian and bicycle trail for a short time during the standoff, although park operations continued as normal.

 Officers rendered aid to Burke before paramedics took her in critical condition to a hospital, according to the release.

-Signs stating trespassers would be shot had been placed over the city's posted condemnation notices, police reported.
+Signs stating that trespassers would be shot had been placed over the city's posted condemnation notices on the house, police reported.

-Records show Burke filed a civil lawsuit against the city of Tulsa in 2016 after the basement of her home flooded the prior year.
+Records show that Burke filed a lawsuit against the city of Tulsa in 2016 after the basement of her home flooded the prior year.

-Burke claimed the city of Tulsa caused the damage when it removed a retaining wall and improperly graded an adjacent lot that it condemned as part of the construction of the Gathering Place.
+Burke claimed that the city caused the damage when it removed a retaining wall and improperly graded an adjacent lot that it had condemned as part of the construction of the Gathering Place.

 A judge dismissed Burke’s Tulsa County District Court lawsuit against the city in 2020.